wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 * Ability to configure a sale notification email that gets sent to the site admin when a customer purchase your item(s).
 * Ability to configure discount coupons.
 Offer special discounts on your store/shop.
 * You can create coupons and give to your customers.
 When they use coupons during the checkout they will receive a discount.
+* Create discount coupons with an expiry date.
+The coupon code automatically expires after the date you set.
 * Compatible with WordPress Multi-site Installation.
 * Ability to specify SKU (item number) for each of your products in the shortcode.
 * Ability to customize the add to cart button image and use a custom image for your purchase buttons.